carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 In this way we selected all wells within 50m range of the fields.
 It is also significantly faster than the previous `clip` operation, since the polygon geometry is much simplier after `dissolve`.

 > ## Challenge: select fields within 500m from the wells
 > This time, we will do a selection the other way around.
-Can you find and plot the field polygons (stored in `fields_cropped.shp`), which are within the 500m radius of any wells (stored in `brogmwvolledigeset.zip`)?
+Can you find and plot the field polygons (stored in `fields_cropped.shp`), which intersects the 500m radius of any wells (stored in `brogmwvolledigeset.zip`)?
+>
-> Hint1: `brogmwvolledigeset.zip` is in CRS 4326.
+> - Hint1: `brogmwvolledigeset.zip` is in CRS 4326.
 Don't forget the CRS conversion.
+>
-> Hint2: `brogmwvolledigeset.zip` is big.
+> - Hint2: `brogmwvolledigeset.zip` is big.
 To improve the performance, you may want to crop it first.
+>
 > > ## Answers
 > > ~~~
 > > # Read in data